DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
         - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously
         - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility
+        - In a serverless computing model, the vendor does not expose details of the operating system to its customers.
+Therefore, the vendor retains full responsibility for configuring it securely under the shared responsibility model of cloud computing.
         - There is always a physical server running the code, but this execution model allows the software designer/architect/programmer/developer to focus on the logic of their code and not have to be concerned about the parameters or limitations of a specific server.
 This is also known as function as a service (FaaS).

 - **Infrastructure as Code**: Infrastructure as Code (IaC) is a concept where you manage and provision IT infrastructure using code rather than manual processes.